 1. For proved undeveloped reserves:

-(a) disclose for each product type the volumes of proved undeveloped reserves that were first attributed in each of the most recent three financial year’s end,; and

-discuss generally the basis on which the reporting entity attributes proved undeveloped reserves, its plans (including timing) for developing the proved undeveloped reserves and, if applicable, its reasons for deferring the development of particular proved undeveloped reserves during the following five years.
+discuss generally the basis on which the reporting entity attributes proved undeveloped reserves, its Field Development plans (including timing) for developing the proved undeveloped reserves and, if applicable, its reasons for deferring the development of particular proved undeveloped reserves during the following five years.

 2. For probable undeveloped reserves:

-(a) disclose for each product type the volumes of probable undeveloped reserves that were first attributed in each of the most recent three financial years end ; and

-(b) discuss generally the basis on which the reporting entity attributes probable undeveloped reserves, its plans (including timing) for developing the probable undeveloped reserves and, if applicable, its reasons for deferring the development of particular probable undeveloped reserves during the following five years.
+(a) discuss generally the basis on which the reporting entity attributes probable undeveloped reserves, its plans (including timing) for developing the probable undeveloped reserves and, if applicable, its reasons for deferring the development of particular probable undeveloped reserves during the following five years.

 INSTRUCTIONS